UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/reports/m4_reflection.md

 ## Deviations from Best Practices

 1. The country-level line charts use a similar color scheme with the continent's color in scatter and continent-level line charts, which may cause confusion.
+2. Our processed file in gapminder.json has to be directly loaded as a .json file.
+It was not possible to load the data in a binary format because the geometry would be lost, which is important for the map.
-2. Previously listed deviations can be found in the [Milestone 2 Reflection](https://github.com/UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/blob/main/reports/m2_reflection.md).
+3. Previously listed deviations can be found in the [Milestone 2 Reflection](https://github.com/UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/blob/main/reports/m2_reflection.md).

 ## Deviations from the Proposal